 What is Money Laundering?

-Having an experienced criminal defense lawyer on your side can help you defend against accusations of money laundering by arguing on lack of knowledge regarding the source of the money or intended purpose of the money.
-In addition, in some cases there could be an entrapment arranged by police or law enforcement officials.
+Having an experienced criminal defense lawyer on your side can help you defend against accusations of money laundering by arguing on a lack of knowledge regarding the source of the money or the intended purpose of the money.
+In addition, in some cases, there could be an entrapment arranged by police or law enforcement officials.